J. R. Smith: Controversies

 In March 2012, Smith was fined $25,000 by the NBA for posting a picture of model Tahiry Jose on his Twitter account.
 In May 2012, Smith was arrested in Miami Beach, Florida for failing to appear in court in 2011 after he was cited for operating a motor scooter with no valid license.
 The following month, he sued his former team, the Zhejiang Golden Bulls, for $1 million after the team withheld that amount from his salary claiming he missed many practices and faked an injury.

-During the celebrations after the 2016 NBA Finals victory, Smith was spotted multiple times without a T-shirt.
-During President Barack Obama's congratulatory call to head coach Tyronn Lue, Obama made a reference to Smith's lack of shirt.
-As a result of his famous shirtlessness, Smith commissioned a t-shirt of his torso.

 In September 2018, the NBA threatened to fine Smith if he appeared in a game without covering up the Supreme logo tattooed on his leg.
 Smith initially resisted but, after talking with National Basketball Players Association officials, eventually agreed to hide the tattoo.

-On May 31, 2020, Smith was seen on video attacking another man.
+On May 31, 2020, Smith was seen on video allegedly attacking another man.
 The man was allegedly participating in the George Floyd protests and had allegedly broken Smith's truck window with his skateboard.
 Smith claimed in a video to have chased the man down and "whooped his ass" because he "broke his shit", and he referred to the man as a "motherfucking white boy."